+Transylvania University shares its story with a number of audiences through the work of the Office of Communications.
 The team of professionals promotes Transylvania, its people, programs, and achievements through media relations, print publications, digital media, video, photography, and advertising.

-Associate Vice President for Communications and Public Relations
+Vice President for Marketing and Communications

 Barbara has been Transylvania's graphic designer since she joined the staff in 1998.
 She designs all the print pieces produced by the publications department and helps other departments with signs, banners, ads, logos, e-cards, electronic displays, etc. She is a member of the small but proud Transylvania Mac community, and a reader and gardener in her non-work hours.
-Born in Miami, she also lived for many years in Philadelphia, where she earned a B.A from the University of Pennsylvania, and Berkeley, Calif., before moving to Lexington.
+Born in Miami, she also lived for many years in Philadelphia, where she earned a B.A. from the University of Pennsylvania, and Berkeley, Calif., before moving to Lexington.

 Web Development Manager